Germany re-imposes border controls to slow migrant arrivals

 Peter Maurer, president of the Geneva-based International Committee of the Red Cross, praised Merkel for showing leadership in the crisis.

-But speaking to the Swiss newspaper SonntagsZeitung, Maurer expressed his disquiet after Hungarian Prime Minister Viktor Orban declared he would use a newly-built fence to close the border with Serbia to migrants on Sept.
-15, and that "rebellious" migrants would be arrested.
+But Maurer expressed his disquiet after Hungarian Prime Minister Viktor Orban declared he would use a newly built fence to close the border with Serbia to migrants on Sept.
+15, and that those who are "rebellious" would be arrested.

-"I find it dangerous when a European country drifts in this direction," he said.
+"I find it dangerous when a European country drifts in this direction," he told the Swiss newspaper SonntagsZeitungs.

-In Vienna, Faymann has likened Orban's treatment of refugees to the Nazis' deportation of Jews and others to concentration camps.
-Budapest responded by accusing him of conducting "a campaign of lies" against Hungary.
+Central European countries are hostile to the Juncker plan for spreading refugees around the bloc, and reject any suggestion of compulsory quotas.

 "It is impossible to retreat," Czech Prime Minister Bohuslav Sobotka said on Sunday.
 "We are helping, we are ready to help, but on a voluntary basis.
 The quotas won’t work."

-In neighbouring Slovakia, Interior Minister Robert Kalinak said he had a mandate from the government and parliament to try to block quotas.
+In neighbouring Slovakia, Interior Minister Robert Kalinak said he would try to block quotas.
 "They don't make any sense ... and don't solve the crisis in any way," he said in a TV interview.

+Poland said it might accept more migrants, but only if the EU secures its external borders, separates those who need help from economic migrants, and allows Warsaw a say in screening them from the point of security.

 ISLAND TRAGEDY

-Meanwhile, the migrants continued to risk all on the journey north.
-The Greek coastguard said the 28 drowned off the island of Farmakonisi in what was thought to be the largest recorded death toll from any single accident in Greek waters since the crisis began.
+Meanwhile, the migrants continued to risk all on their journeys.
+The Greek coastguard said the 34 drowned off the island of Farmakonisi, almost certainly the largest death toll in those waters since the migrant crisis began.

-In the space of 90 minutes, a Reuters photographer saw 10 dinghies packed with refugees arriving from Turkey on the Greek island of Lesbos, just as caretaker Prime Minister Vasiliki Thanou was calling for a comprehensive EU policy to deal with the crisis.
+In the space of 90 minutes, a Reuters photographer saw 10 dinghies packed with refugees arriving from Turkey on the Greek island of Lesbos, which caretaker Prime Minister Vasiliki Thanou was visiting on Sunday.

-Further up the refugee route, 8,500 migrants entered Macedonia from Greece between Saturday evening and Sunday afternoon, the United Nations refugee agency said.
+Further up the refugee route, 8,500 migrants entered Macedonia from Greece between Saturday evening and Sunday afternoon, the UNHCR agency said.

+Hungarian state TV M1 reported that 8,000-10,000 migrants had crossed into Austria at Hegyeshalom by 6 pm (1600 GMT) and several thousand more were expected by the end of the day.

-(Additional reporting by Jens Hack, Michael Shields, Michele Kambas, Robert Muller, Bardh Krasniqi Alkis Konstantinidis, Francois Murphy and Tatiana Jancarikova; writing by David Stamp, editing by William Hardy and Dominic Evans)
+(Additional reporting by Jens Hack, Michael Shields, Tom Miles, Michele Kambas, Robert Muller, Bardh Krasniqi Alkis Konstantinidis, Francois Murphy, Sandor Peto, Marcin Goettig and Tatiana Jancarikova; writing by David Stamp, editing by William Hardy and Dominic Evans)